EdgeTX/edgetx-sdcard-sounds/README.md

 ]
 ```

 And finally run script to generate all the files.
-Script is smart and skips already generated files to don't use tokens from ElevenLabs.
+Script is smart and skips already generated files to not use tokens from ElevenLabs.

 ```bash
 python3 voice-gen-elevenlabs.py